dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

 * Automatic uniformity of parameter names.
 * Shared documentation for the functions.

+> **Resolution**.
+This is less comfortable to use, that's for certain.
+> For some use cases, like automatic translation from some other ways to
+> represent datetime formats to our ones, this may be more convenient, but these
+> use cases are advanced and should not drive the API design at the initial
+> stage.

-### Option 2: for every directive form, introduce a separate function
+### (**Winner**) Option 2: for every directive form, introduce a separate function

 ```kotlin
 appendMonthNumber(minDigits = 2) // there's also `appendMonthName`